EvanForsythe/ERCnet/README.md

 ```

 #### Running Phylogenomic analyses
-To see a list of arguments for ERCnet use `python Phylogenomics.py --help`
+To see a list of arguments for ERCnet use `./Phylogenomics.py --help`

 * Input files:
     * Output from Orthofinder found in the folowing folders: